seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

 10. Review the evaluation of your strategy, and select **guidance** tab that can help you improve your business case for cloud adoption.

-11. Scroll down and at the **Improve your results** section, please select **Recommendations** tab and expand each section by clicking on **Show more**.
-Please review it and you can document it in Microsoft word or Excel file.
+11. Scroll down and at the **Improve your results** section and select **Recommendations** tab and expand each section by clicking on **Show more**.
+Now review it and you can document it in Microsoft word or Excel file.

     ![img](../media/cld4.png)